alexandermamaniy/alexandermamaniy/README.md

-# Hi there, I'm Alexander Mamani! 👋
+# Hi there, I'm Alex! 👋

 💡 **Passionate about building innovative solutions**